amarsingh5536/git_commands/README.md

 Example:
 * Suppose you have 2 commit in git log A,B.
 * Now you pushed two more commit so now 4 commit in your git log A,B,C,D.
-* you realize you have pushed wrong last two commit is C,D. So you want to rneset your branch till commit B.
+* you realize you have pushed wrong last two commit is C,D. So you want to reset your branch till commit B.
 * Run  ```git reset --hard B_commit_id``` and ```git push origin main --force```.
 * Now your head is on commit B and reset the changes till commit B.
 * And you have two commit A,B in git log and  C,D commit deleted permanently.